BornToBeRoot/NETworkManager/Website/docs/application/network-interface.md

     :::info

-    `dhcpstaticipcoexistence` allows the network adapter to use a static IP address and still receive DHCP options (e.g. DNS server) from the DHCP server.
+    The `netsh` option `dhcpstaticipcoexistence` allows the network adapter to use a static IP address and still receive DHCP options (e.g. DNS server) from the DHCP server.
 This is useful if you want to use a static IP address but still want to receive DNS server addresses from the DHCP server.
 This feature is available since Windows 10 version 1703 (Creators Update).

     :::